squirrelsoft-dev/doc-fetcher/.work/remaining.md

 The doc-fetcher plugin will be **feature-complete** when:

 ### Must Have (Core Spec)
-- [ ] All 5 skill templates implemented and working
+- [x] All 5 skill templates implemented and working ✅ (v1.4.0)
-- [ ] Content analysis extracts code examples, APIs, topics
+- [x] Content analysis extracts code examples, APIs, topics ✅ (v1.4.0)
-- [ ] Incremental updates only fetch changed pages
+- [x] Incremental updates only fetch changed pages ✅ (v1.5.0)
 - [x] Robots.txt compliance on all crawls ✅ (v1.1.0)
-- [x] Testing infrastructure with Jest ✅ (v1.2.0-v1.3.0) - 158 tests, validation at 87.61% coverage
+- [x] Testing infrastructure with Jest ✅ (v1.2.0-v1.5.0) - 199 tests, validation at 87.61% coverage
 - [x] Input validation on all commands ✅ (v1.3.0)
 - [ ] Error recovery with pause/resume